mlandukid/Hooligan-Challenge/README.md

 # Hooligan-Backend-Assessment

-Build a service in Node.js that exposes an API which can be consumed from any client.
-This service must check how many video streams a given user is watching and prevent a user watching more than 3 video streams concurrently.

-### URL

-The api can be accessed at https://h173bq3s8k.execute-api.us-east-1.amazonaws.com/dev/stream.

 ### Planning

 My approach to this problem was one of simplicity but with scalability in mind.
 I knew I could have developed a backend server and crafted out the functionality to enable the consumer to check how many streams the user is watching and prohibit them to watch more than 3 at a time.
 However I felt that I needed to implement AWS to take advantage of the scalability of Lambda, API Gateway and DynamoDB.